probot/probot/README.md

 # HubBot

+_NOTE: this REAME is aspirational, and the project name is guaranteed to change._

 HubBot is a trainable robot that responds to activity on GitHub.
-Welcome first-time contributors, close stale pull requests, or require a :+1: from at least 2 maintainers with pre-built behaviors to your project, or add whatever behavior write your own.
+Pre-built behaviors let you automatically welcome first-time contributors, @mention previous authors, or close stale pull requests.
+Write your own behaviors to add whatever behavior your project needs.

 ## Behaviors